K1D77A/validate-list/README.md

 ```

 ## Defining your own symbols

 If you find you need more functionality you can define your own symbols with the function ``define-key``
 <br>
 here is the doctsring:<br>
 > Takes in a keyword and associates the keyword with the function.
 The function must accept two
 > arguments, the first an entry ie a value in a list wanting to be validated and the second an object
-> see any of the other uses of DEFINE-KEY in src/validate-list.lisp to get an idea what your λ should > look like.<br>
+> see any of the other uses of DEFINE-KEY in src/validate-list.lisp to get an idea what your λ should > look like.
 > Here is an example <br>

 ```lisp

 (define-key :n=
                 (lambda (entry arg)
                   (check-type entry number)
                   (check-type arg number)
                   (= arg entry)))

 ```

 > Now with the new keyword :n= defined this can be used in a template like so where list is '(100)
 > and the template is '((:n= 100)).